zouharvi/reference-mt-distill/README.md

 # Reference MT Distillation

-Repository for the project _Sampling and Filtering for Neural Machine Translation Distillation Data_
+Repository for the project _Sampling and Filtering of Neural Machine Translation Distillation Data_

 ## Introduction